 - 1. Understand Smart Objects and IoT Architectures. - 2.
 Identify the various IOT-related protocols - 3.
-Create a simple IoT Systems using Arduino and Raspberry Pi. - 4.
+Implement IoT applications using Arduino and Raspberry Pi. - 4.
 Analyze the data analytics and cloud systems in the context of IoT - 5.
 Classify the IoT infrastructure for popular applications.